 Only administrators in &frankly can see and edit this threshold.
 In order to change the limit, please follow the instructions found in this article: Anonymity threshold

 In order to address this possible case of individual answer isolation, &frankly looks at all possible differences in the current organizational structure, as well as all combinations of attributes and discrete attribute ranges to identify if there are potential isolation cases where an individual may be possible to isolate out.
+The integrity framework requires that a group has at least 3 (or more) unique answers.
+This means that the difference between two almost identical groups needs to be 3 answers.

 If you need more information or have any further questions regarding this, please contact us at firstname.lastname@example.org